Simumatik/python-controller/README.md

 ## Example code with mapping (see example_mapping.py):

-The next example code activates the output signals one after each other:
+The next example code shows the use of value mapping methods:

     import time
     from Controller import UDP_Controller